Internet Use Disclaimer

 - Use any Library computer for illegal or criminal purposes.

-- Use Library computer accounts or personal codes, such as passwords.
+- Use Central Arkansas Library System computer accounts or personal codes, such as passwords.

 - Use another person’s library card to gain access to library computers.
-Patrons using someone else’s library card number may be asked to discontinue his or her computer session and may be temporarily banned from using the Library’s computer resources.
+Patrons using someone else’s library card number may be asked to discontinue their computer session and may be suspended from using the Library’s computer resources.

 Designation of Agent to Receive Notification of Claimed Infringement